fuzzygroup/blog/_drafts/small-world-code-tree-vs-zenhub.md

 * **marketing materials**.
 CodeTree's site looks awful on an iPhone.
 That impacts nothing on the tool itself but when you're considering tooling and looking the site on an iPhone, well, appearance counts.
 * **browser support**.
 ZenHub is tied heavily to Chrome as a browser.
 That concerns me a lot because I use a bunch of different machines, iPad and such.
 CodeTree doesn't seem to have such limitations.
 * **pricing**.
+* **failings**.
+Honestly both of these products have what I feel is the same failing -- an inability to create an issue at project view.
+Both